How to Use Claude Code: Complete Beginner Guide (2026)

 What Claude Code is NOT: It's not a code editor with an AI chat panel (that's Cursor).
 It's not a browser chatbot (that's Claude.ai).
 It's a terminal-native tool for developers who prefer the command line.

-For a detailed comparison with other tools, see our Claude Code vs Cursor comparison or our three-way comparison of Cursor vs Windsurf vs Claude Code.
+For a detailed comparison with other tools, see our Claude Code vs Cursor comparison or our Windsurf vs Cursor comparison.

 Installation and Setup